 Purpose, organisation and key activities of GeoNorth

-The new Nordic IAG Network of National Geomorphology Groups/Communities (IAG GeoNorth, approved in September 2019) is stimulating the active communication, collaboration and exchange between the national geomorphology groups/communities of Norway, Denmark, Finland, Iceland and Sweden in Northern Europe.
+The Nordic IAG Network of National Geomorphology Groups/Communities (IAG GeoNorth, approved as National Scientific Member of IAG in September 2019) is stimulating the active communication, collaboration and exchange between the national geomorphology groups/communities of Norway, Denmark, Finland, Iceland and Sweden in Northern Europe.
 By serving as an international IAG umbrella network, GeoNorth shall foster the initiation and/or further development of national geomorphology groups in the five Nordic countries.
 Being a formal and official organ of the International Association of Geomorphologists (IAG) (IAG National Scientific Member GeoNorth, Regional Group), GeoNorth is connected with the global IAG network of national senior and young geomorphology groups and communities.
-The new IAG National Scientific Member and umbrella network GeoNorth is initiated, coordinated and chaired by Dr. Achim A. Beylich (Norway) and is run by the GeoNorth representatives of the five Nordic national geomorphology groups/communities: Dr. Achim A. Beylich, Dr. Katja Laute and Professor Dieu Tien Bui (Norway), Dr. Mikkel Fruergaard and Dr. Verner Brandbyge Ernstsen (Denmark), Professor Jukka Käyhkö and Dr. Eliisa Lotsari (Finland), Dr. Thorsteinn Sæmundsson and N.N.
+The IAG National Scientific Member and umbrella network GeoNorth is initiated, coordinated and chaired by Dr. Achim A. Beylich (Norway) and is run by the GeoNorth representatives of the five Nordic national geomorphology groups/communities: Dr. Achim A. Beylich, Dr. Katja Laute and Professor Dieu Tien Bui (Norway), Dr. Mikkel Fruergaard and Dr. Verner Brandbyge Ernstsen (Denmark), Professor Jukka Käyhkö and Dr. Eliisa Lotsari (Finland), Dr. Thorsteinn Sæmundsson and N.N.
 (Iceland), and Dr. Lina Polvi Sjöberg and Professor Arjen P. Stroeven (Sweden).
-In addition, each of the five national geomorphology groups/communities has or will have an own Young Geomorphologists’ Representative (see below).
+Each of the five national geomorphology groups/communities has or will have a Young Geomorphologists’ National Representative (see below).

 Concrete GeoNorth network activities include

 - The compilation and email distribution of a bi-annual GeoNorth and GeoNor newsletter.
-GeoNorth members will be invited to submit contributions to the newsletter (e.g., information on research projects, training courses, workshops and seminars, exchange opportunities, etc.).
-Early career/young geomorphologists will be given their own section within this newsletter.
+GeoNorth members are invited to submit contributions to the newsletter (e.g., information on research projects, training courses, workshops and seminars, exchange opportunities, etc.).

 - The organisation of joint meetings of the five national geomorphology groups/communities.
-These meetings will be organised in varying Nordic countries at field locations where relevant ongoing research projects will be presented and discussed, and will include scientific presentations from senior and early-career scientists, extended scientific discussions, excursions, as well as well-selected high-quality training courses for early-career scientists.
+These meetings are organised in varying Nordic countries at field locations where relevant ongoing research projects are presented and discussed, and include scientific presentations from senior and early-career scientists, extended scientific discussions, excursions, as well as well-selected high-quality training courses for early-career scientists.
 The first GeoNorth joint Conference was held as a Virtual Conference on 1-2 October 2020.

-- In addition to regular business meetings held during the biennial GeoNorth meetings, the senior representatives and the early-career/young geomorphologists representatives of the five Nordic countries will meet and hold additional planning/strategy meetings during international conferences (e.g., EGU, AGU, Nordic Geological Winter Meetings, IAG International and Regional Conferences).
+- In addition to regular business meetings held during GeoNorth and GeoNor conferences or workshops, the senior representatives and the young geomorphologists’ national representatives of the five Nordic countries meet and hold additional planning/strategy meetings during international conferences (e.g., EGU, AGU, Nordic Geological Winter Meetings, IAG International and Regional Conferences).

 Chair of GeoNorth: